List of east–west roads in Toronto: College Street

 College Street shares its origins with University Avenue as one of the two private entrances to King's College opened in 1829.
 King's College, now known as the University of Toronto, was the first college in Upper Canada when it was chartered by Henry, 3rd Earl of Bathurst two years earlier.
 The road began at a gatehouse at Yonge Street and progressed westward to present-day University Avenue.
 Like University Avenue, College Street was surrounded by gates in an attempt to create an elegant driveway like those in Oxford and Cambridge.

-Little Italy, the northern edges of Kensington Market and Chinatown, and the southern edge of the University of Toronto's St. George campus are along College Street.
+Little Italy, the northern edges of Kensington Market and Chinatown, and the southern edge of the University of Toronto St. George campus are along College Street.